Hanafubuki/simpleTwitter/README.md

 ## Project Structure
-Used Laravel's official package [Passport](https://laravel.com/docs/8.x/passport) for user authentication.
+Used Laravel's official package [Passport](https://laravel.com/docs/8.x/passport) and header-based Token Bearer authentication scheme for user authentification.

 Created verification in the routes to check if user has authorization to access the APIs.